 Skip to main content

-The Federal Emergency Management Agency's (FEMA) Community Rating System (CRS) (external link) is an incentive program that encourages communities to adopt floodplain management activities that exceed the minimum requirements for FEMA's National Flood Insurance Program (NFIP) (external link) to:
+The Federal Emergency Management Agency's (FEMA) Community Rating System (CRS) encourages communities to practice good floodplain management.
+It rewards communities that go above and beyond National Flood Insurance Program (NFIP) minimum requirements.

 What is King County’s CRS rating?